Pharmaceutical Sciences

 PHS 308L Pharma &Biopharmaceutics I Lab (0 credits)

 This course provides hand on experience in the lab to apply and develop practical knowledge related to physicochemical and pharmaceutical principles related to the development, behavior, preparation, and stability of pharmaceutical dosage forms and drug delivery systems.
 Students will actively participate and design experiments in the pharmaceutics laboratory.
+Students who register for PHS 308 must also register for a PHS 308 laboratory.
+For example, if you register for PHS 308 you must, at the same time, register for a section of PHS 308L.

 Attributes: Undergraduate